Esri/arcgis-runtime-samples-ios/README.md

 ## Building samples using installed SDK
 1. Fork or clone the repository
-1. Install the ArcGIS Runtime SDK for iOS on your mac as described [here](https://developers.arcgis.com/ios/latest/swift/guide/install.htm#ESRI_SECTION1_D57435A2BEBC4D29AFA3A4CAA722506A)
+1. Install the ArcGIS Runtime SDK for iOS to a central location on your mac as described [here](https://developers.arcgis.com/ios/latest/swift/guide/install.htm#ESRI_SECTION1_D57435A2BEBC4D29AFA3A4CAA722506A)
 1. Open the `arcgis-ios-sdk-samples.xcodeproj` **project** file
 1. Run the `arcgis-ios-sdk-samples` app target